Alaqagha: Economy

 Situated near the intersection of three county-level divisions, the town was traditionally an important market.
 The local economy is primarily agricultural combined with animal husbandry.
 Fish are raised in the eastern area including Kunasi.
 Many fruits are produced including the noted Pyrus nivalis of Qiangga Village, the white peaches of Kunasi Village and the muskmelons of Yingsa Village.
 The local specialty is smoked plum.

 As of 2019, Qiaokabositan Village was considered deeply economically impoverished.

 Demographics

-As of 1997, 99.6% of the population of Alaqagha/Alakaga was Uyghur.
+As of 1997, 99.6% of the population of Alaqagha was Uyghur.

-As of 2005–6, 4.65% of the population of Alaqagha/Alakaga (Alahage), in total 1,710 of the residents of the town, were considered to be economically impoverished.
+As of 2005–6, 4.65% of the population of Alaqagha, in total 1,710 of the residents of the town, were considered to be economically impoverished.